tooljump/tooljump/docs/docs/security.md

 # Security

-This document outlines Tooljump's security architecture, best practices, and security considerations for deployment and operation.
+This document outlines ToolJump's security architecture, best practices, and security considerations for deployment and operation.

 :::info
 ToopJump is self-hosted.
 You can host it yourself, and you are responsible for its deployments, security, monitoring and storing the secrets for the tools that ToolJump communicates with.
 We do not store anything on our side.